 If you’re a child representative, you should always consider the best interests of the child.
 This means your decision-making is guided by the need to:

-We will work with you to create the child’s NDIS plan.
-We will make sure they have the reasonable and necessary supports they need.
-If you manage the funding in the child participant’s plan, you will be responsible for spending the funding according to the child’s plan.
+If you manage the funding in the child participant’s plan, you'll be responsible for spending the funding according to the child’s plan.
 Learn more about plan management options.

-Only one child representative can manage the funding in the child participant’s NDIS plan.
+Only one child representative can manage the funding in the child's NDIS plan.
 If you want to change who can manage funding in the plan, you can contact us .
-We will then make a decision about who manages the funding in the plan.
+We'll then make a decision about who manages the funding in the plan.

-We’ll set up regular check-ins with you to discuss how the child participant’s plan and supports are going.
+We’ll set up regular check-ins with you to discuss how the child's plan and supports are going.

-• take part in regular check-ins for the child participant
+- take part in regular check-ins for the child

-• receive and respond to letters and emails from the NDIS and service providers about the child participant
+- receive and respond to letters and emails from the NDIS and service providers about the child

-• request how you would like funded supports to be managed.
+- request how you'd like NDIS supports to be managed.

 Learn more about how a child representative helps us to create a child participant’s plan.